orthopteroid/EftirlitSeven/README.md

 ## Future Work

 Monitoring or stats tracking for other parameters, including specific process-instances, users or destinations.
 Additionally, it would be useful to take kernel parmaters for the module so module flags can be manipulated at boot-time to prevent packet leakage.

+# Security Considerations

+The LKM uses netlink to allow non-root connections to query the firewall state, but not change any of the firewall state.

+One of the obvious problems that comes to mind is that only filenames are in the ruleset, not hashes of the files themselves.

 # Provenance